selectel/terraform-provider-selectel/website/docs/r/mks_nodegroup_v1.html.markdown

 * `labels` (Optional) Represents a map containing a set of Kubernetes labels that will be applied for each node in the group.
 The keys must be user-defined.

+* `taints` (Optional) Represents a list of Kubernetes taints that will be applied for each node in the group.
+  Changing this creates a new nodegroup.

 ## Attributes Reference